top of page

 Pros and Cons

 The editGPT browser extension is nearly all pros.
 It's easy to use.
 It's incredibly helpful.
 It gives you control over the edit without having to leave ChatGPT.
-The only con is that the percentage of text changed it displays seems to include the words in the prompt, so it's not completely accurate.
-There may not be a way around this, though.
-Unless you are using a very long prompt, the percentage will be close enough to give you an understanding of the revision level.
+The only con is that the percentage of text changed it displays seems to include the words in the prompt, so it's not completely accurate, but it's close enough.

 Pricing